Platform-OS/platformos-check/docs/checks/html_parsing_error.md

 ## Version

-This check has been introduced in Theme Check 0.10.2.
+This check has been introduced in PlatformOS Check 0.0.1.

 ## Resources